New student tech guide

 OKTA is the authentication service WSU uses for universal login to campus resources.
 OKTA requires you to set up Multi-Factor Authentication (MFA), also known as "extra verification".

 Working along with your traditional password, MFA creates a physical barrier to your account by requiring proof of access to a personal device via text message, phone call, or through an authenticator app like OKTA Verify or Google Authenticator.
-Those who do not have a phone for MFA may check out a U2F key which plugs in to your computer and satisfies this requirement.
+Those who do not have a phone for MFA may purchase a U2F key which plugs in to your computer and satisfies this requirement.

 Access your OKTA account settings and set up Multi-Factor Authentication at account.wsu.edu.
 Contact the HelpDesk if you need assistance.